Under the hood – Vanguard US stock index funds in 2019

 - Total transactions: We follow the Bogle suggestion of using both purchases and sales as a turnover input.
 However since in-kind transactions and cross trades do not incur transaction expense, we subtract these from the turnover calculation.

 - Transaction expense: We use the 0.50% transaction cost estimate.
+This provides an upper bound for fund transaction costs.

 The table below provides our modified Bogle turnover calculations and transaction cost estimates for the Vanguard suite of CRSP index funds.